botim/botz/README.md

 ## Contributing

-Having an problem with the extension?
+- Having a problem with the extension?
 Please open an [Issue](https://github.com/botimonline/botz/issues/new).
+- Willing to take your chances with some issue, please post a comment to prevent collision with someone else.

-If you would like to contribute to the project, complete the following steps:
+If you would like to contribute some feature/bugfix to the project, complete the following steps:

 ### Prerequisites